chirag127/SponsorBlock/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Create a report to help us improve
-title: '[BUG] - Short Description of the Bug'
+about: Report a bug or issue with SponsorBlock
+title: "Bug: "
-labels: bug
+labels: "bug"
-assignees: ''
+assignees: ""

----

-Thanks for taking the time to file a bug report!
-Before you proceed, please ensure:

-*   You are on the latest version of the SponsorBlock client.
-*   You have searched the existing issues to avoid duplicates.
+}

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '...' (e.g., a specific video URL)
+1. Go to '...'
 2. Click on '....'
-3. Scroll down to '....'
+3. Scroll down on '....'
 4. See error

-**Expected behavior**
+**Expected Behavior**
 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
+You can drag images into the file or paste them.

-**Desktop (please complete the following information):**
+**Browser Environment (Please complete the following information)**
- - OS: [e.g. iOS, Windows, Linux]
- - Browser: [e.g. Chrome, Firefox, Safari]
+* Browser: [e.g., Chrome, Firefox, Safari, Edge]
- - Version: [e.g. 22]

-**Smartphone (please complete the following information):**
- - OS: [e.g. iOS, Android]
- - Browser: [e.g. stock browser, Chrome, Firefox]
- - Version: [e.g. 22]
+* Browser Version: [e.g., 117.0.5938.132]
+* Operating System: [e.g., Windows 11, macOS Sonoma 14.0, Ubuntu 22.04]
+* Extension Version: [e.g., find this in the extension's settings or `chrome://extensions`]

-**Additional context**
+**Additional Context**
 Add any other context about the problem here.

-**Logs**
-Please provide relevant logs.
-These can often be found in the browser's developer console.

-**Troubleshooting Checklist**

-*   [ ] I have updated to the latest version.
-*   [ ] I have checked the console for errors.
-*   [ ] I have disabled other extensions to rule out conflicts.
-*   [ ] I have searched for similar issues.

-**Urgency**
-How critical is this bug? (e.g., 'Blocks core functionality', 'Minor UI issue')
+For example, specific video URLs where the bug occurs, or related user scripts.